 How to increase restaurant sales with Uber Eats

-If you decide to work with a third-party delivery platform, you'll have to go through a sign-up and activation process before you can start taking orders.
+If you choose to work with a third-party delivery platform, you’ll need to complete a sign-up and activation process before you can start taking orders.

-At Uber Eats, we've designed this to be as simple as possible.
-To kickstart the process, we'll ask you to tell us a bit about your business so we can confirm your identity and licence.
-Then, you'll select a pricing plan that aligns with your goals.
-After you enter the necessary information, and your credentials are confirmed, you can start accepting orders – either from your Uber Eats tablet that we send or on your integrated POS platform.
+At Uber Eats, we’ve made this as straightforward as possible.
+To get things started, we’ll ask you to tell us a bit about your business so we can verify your identity and licence.
+Then you’ll pick a pricing plan that matches your goals.
+Once we’ve confirmed your credentials and you’ve entered the required information, you can start accepting orders—either from the Uber Eats tablet we send you or on your integrated POS platform.

-Along with being visible to new customers on the Uber Eats app, you can tap into a suite of tools that we've designed to boost your sales even further.
-Make Uber Eats work harder for your business by experimenting with features including these:
+As well as being visible to new customers on the Uber Eats app, you can access a range of tools we’ve created to help boost your sales even further.
+Make Uber Eats work harder for your business by trying out features such as:

-• Marketing suite: Set up ads and promotional offers to get in front of customers and encourage them to order.
+Marketing suite: Set up ads and promotional offers to reach customers and encourage them to order.

-• Webshop: Convert website and social channel traffic into sales with an online ordering solution for delivery and pick-up.
+Webshop: Turn website and social channel traffic into sales with an online ordering solution for delivery and collection.

-• Analytics and insights: Monitor your restaurant's performance, get sales insights and adjust your shopfront.
+Analytics and insights: Monitor your restaurant’s performance, get sales insights, and update your storefront.

-• POS integration: Streamline your operations and make menu updates from the tech platforms you're already using, all while expanding your reach.
+POS integration: Streamline your operations and make menu updates from the tech platforms you already use, all while expanding your reach.

-• Uber Direct: Offer your local customers on-demand delivery options from your website, app or phone.
+Uber Direct: Offer your local customers on-demand delivery options from your website, app, or by phone.